fluxcd/website/content/en/docs/guides/mozilla-sops.md

 You can now commit the encrypted secret to your Git repository.

-!!! hint
+{{% alert color="info" title="Hint" %}}
 Note that you shouldn't apply the encrypted secrets onto the cluster with kubectl.
 SOPS encrypted secrets are designed to be consumed by kustomize-controller.
+{{% /alert %}}

 ### Using various cloud providers